frictionlessdata/goodtables-ui/README.md

 ## Getting Started

-You could use this components in plain JavaScript code or mixing with any modern framework (with native support for React).
+You can use this components in plain JavaScript code or mixing with any modern framework (with native support for React).
 To render `report` you have use `goodtablesUI.render(goodtablesUI.Report, props, element)` function.

-First add bootstrap and component styles:
+### Requirements

+It requires adding bootstrap and component styles to your HTML (or requiring it within your scripts):

 ```html
   <link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css">